Sid McMath: Political legacy

 Sid McMath served barely six years in public office, only four as governor.
 He left behind no powerful political organization or claque of partisans.
 Gambling in Hot Springs, though subdued from its brazen heyday, returned sporadically for another 20 years.
 Every Arkansas home eventually would have been wired for electricity – although up to a decade later and under AP&L monopoly pricing rather than lower Co-op rates.
 The Interstate highway system was mostly completed through Arkansas by 1980 – tying into the thousands of miles of farm-to-market roads built or begun by McMath.
 National repeal of the poll tax was achieved by Constitutional Amendment, the adoption of which was enhanced by the support of a few Southern moderates, including McMath.
 The Civil Rights acts of the 1960s and changing cultural attitudes ultimately improved, but did not end, discrimination against African-Americans.
 More problematical is whether President Truman would have won re-election had the Laney forces prevailed and Arkansas and the majority of the remaining Southern and Border states gone for the Dixiecrat Thurmond, thus throwing the election to the Republican candidate, Thomas E. Dewey, or into the U.S. House of Representatives, where mischief deal-making by vested interests, particularly the tidelands oil lobby who were among Thurmond's primary contributors, would have shadowed any result.
 The support of McMath and a handful of other stalwarts was almost certainly determinative.
 And although McMath was not successful in his decade-long contest with Faubus, his vigorous, reasoned opposition during those years of upheaval may well have foreclosed a more violent outcome.
-It can be said with near certainty that without McMath's foresight and perseverance, Arkansas AM&N would not have survived and the University of Arkansas for Medical Sciences would not have become the world-renowned institution that it is today.

-Whatever fame McMath once had fled well before his death.
-In recent years he sometimes had to spell his name for bank tellers, reservations clerks, state employeesonce even for a newspaper reporter.
 He accumulated no great wealth, owning at the end a modestly upscale condominium and a small residual interest in his law firm.
 The latter, though no longer occupying the field alone, remains the state's premier personal injury practice.
-Ironically, some of its significant cases are referred by competitors, many of whom appear amongst the swarms of television, internet, billboard and yellow page advertisements directed at "victims" and the "hurt" now common throughout America.